shaaijs/scroll-ink/README.md

         b.append(dom)
     })
     ```
+    To include styles, add this line to your CSS file:
+    `@import "~@shaai/scroll-ink/dist/main.css"`

 - __Using in the browser__
     To use Shaai in the browser directly, we recommend using unpkg to source the build files.
 Just include these lines inside your `<head>` tag of your HTML document.